 Looking for More of an Introduction?

 If you would like more of an introduction, explore this related item.
-Please note this link will take you to another section on Cancer.Net:
+Please note that this link will take you to another section on Cancer.Net:

-- Cancer.Net Patient Education Video: View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.
+Cancer.Net Patient Education Video: View a short video led by an ASCO expert that provides basic information and areas of research about childhood cancer.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with a germ cell tumor and general survival rates.
+Use the menu to choose a different section to read in this guide.